nneoma-onwuasoanya/SIGNTEL-COMPETITIVE-ANALYSIS-TEAM-PROJECT-/README.md

 Price sensitivity among users

 ## Key Insights

 Uber’s strength lies in scale, technology, and convenience

-Dynamic pricing helps optimize demand but can a##ffect customer satisfaction
+Dynamic pricing helps optimize demand but can affect customer satisfaction

 Driver retention is a key challenge due to commission rates

 Price competition remains a major factor in the market

 ## Recommendations for Signtel